mweglowski/article_retrieval_system/README.md

 ## Quickstart

 First, ensure you have [Git](https://git-scm.com/) installed on your system to manage cloning the project repository.
 You will also need [Python](https://www.python.org/).
+This project uses Python 3.10.12 version.

 Clone the repository and navigate to the project directory: